W3SS/microservices-software-architecture/README.md

 git clone https://github.com/modulus100/microservices-software-architecture.git  #clone the repository
 ```
 ```
-cd angularjs-material   #go to repo
+cd microservices-software-architecture   #go to repo
 ```
 ```
 docker-compose up #run the backend and the frontend as microservices